pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 -----------------------

 Ensure that the proper protocol is in use, either HTTP or HTTPS.
-The default WebGUI protocol is HTTPS.
+The default webGUI protocol is HTTPS.

 If one doesn't work, try the other.
 It may also be necessary to force the "wrong" protocol on a port, like so: